pravinyo/website/_posts/2026-09-07-prompting-code-review.md

 The previous post reviewed a vague, one-line prompt against a checklist and fixed five defects after the fact.
 That's a necessary skill — you will always need a review pass, no matter how good your prompt is — but it's also the more expensive way to get good code: you pay the cost of generating the bad version, reading it carefully, and re-explaining the fix, every single time.

 This post attacks the problem from the input side, and it does so **without introducing a new framework**.
-Module 1 already gave you two structured workflows for turning intent into code: the plain-English-requirements-to-QA-persona-to-Architect-persona pipeline, and its more formal successor, the REASONS Canvas produced by an Analyst persona under Spec-Driven Development.
-Module 2 gave you the vocabulary (SOLID, the pattern families) to say precisely what "well-structured" means.
-Module 3 gave you the vocabulary (layers, boundaries) to say precisely what "respects the system" means.
+[Agentic TDD & SPDD](/posts/agentic-tdd-zero-code/) already gave you two structured workflows for turning intent into code: the plain-English-requirements-to-QA-persona-to-Architect-persona pipeline, and its more formal successor, the REASONS Canvas produced by an Analyst persona under Spec-Driven Development.
+[Design Patterns](/posts/design-patterns-part-1/) gave you the vocabulary (SOLID, the pattern families) to say precisely what "well-structured" means.
+[Software Architecture](/posts/architecture-intro/) gave you the vocabulary (layers, boundaries) to say precisely what "respects the system" means.

 What's been missing is putting all four of those together into one thing you can actually paste into a prompt box.
-That's what this post builds: two templates, entirely in plain text, with clearly marked fill-in-the-blank sections, that fold Module 1's process, Module 2's structural vocabulary, and Module 3's boundary vocabulary into the Constraints of a single prompt (for a small task) or a single Canvas (for a larger one).
+That's what this post builds: two templates, entirely in plain text, with clearly marked fill-in-the-blank sections, that fold [Agentic SPDD](/posts/agentic-spdd-multi-agent/)'s process, [Design Patterns](/posts/design-patterns-part-1/)'s structural vocabulary, and [Software Architecture](/posts/architecture-intro/)'s boundary vocabulary into the Constraints of a single prompt (for a small task) or a single Canvas (for a larger one).

 ---